nunar/sat-solver/README.md

 We improve the efficiency of SAT solver by modifying the search strategy.
 At point, where we have to set value for variable, our algorithm selects the variable that occurs most often.

+We wrote the [script](tests/_generate_graph.py ) that constructs a graph for chosen number of vertices and colors it using greedy algorithm.
+We used it as a tool to prepare tests for our SAT solver to determine if the graph is 3 colorable.

 ## How to use SAT solver ##
 There are a few more examples in [examples.py](examples.py) where you can find how to use SAT solver to get values, etc.